jairo8925/SQLite_Viewer/README.md

 # SQLite Viewer

 A SWING application that shows the contents of a database.
+Put the database files in your working directory (pwd in terminal).

 ### Enter the database file name and press the ```Open``` button to establish a connection with the database.
 ![Alt text](images/step1.png?raw=true "Choose database")